The Military Option

 - Iran’s controversial nuclear program is nearing a crisis point.
 A combination of factors—progress in enriching uranium, years of defying U.N. resolutions and bellicose rhetoric—has led to growing talk about a military option.

-- Israel is independently concerned about Iran’s program, given statements by President Mahmoud Ahmadinejad denying the Holocaust and challenging Israel’s existence.
+- Israel continues to be concerned about Iran’s program, given statements by Ayatollah Ali Khamenei and leading Iranian military figures denying the Holocaust and challenging Israel’s existence.

 - But any military operation against nuclear facilities in Iran, the world’s 18th largest state, would be starkly more difficult and more dangerous than Israel’s air strikes on Iraqi and Syrian nuclear reactors.